The Treatment of Gum Disease

 Scaling & Root Planing

 Patients with gum and periodontal disease require help in cleaning the deeper pockets found in the mouth.
 This deep tissue removal of calculus restores your mouth to health below the gums.
 If left untreated, calculus build up propagates periodontal disease and irreversible bone loss.
-Not only will your bone begin to recede leaving your teeth more fragile and prone to loosening, it is linked to a number of other diseases.
+Not only will your bone begin to recede leaving your teeth more fragile and prone to loosening, but it is also linked to a number of other diseases.

-After successful scaling and root planing, your hygienist will recommend that your mouth require a little extra attention above and beyond what is provided at a regular cleaning appointment.
+After successful scaling and root planning, your hygienist will recommend that your mouth require a little extra attention above and beyond what is provided at a regular cleaning appointment.
 By coming in for periodontal maintenance, your hygienist can keep the bacteria growing in your mouth under control and help you to avoid further periodontal disease and bone loss.
 Generally, periodontal maintenance patients are recommended appointments at intervals of every 3-4 months.

 We’d Like To Be Your Family’s Home For Gentle Dental Care in Norwood, MN!